 Taking care of IT and computer health and safety should be part of your company’s overall health and safety strategy.
 Make sure someone has responsibility for it.
 Give them the power and budget to provide adequately for your staff.

+You cannot afford to be complacent.
+Every workplace can pose some risk including apparently low-risk offices.
 Carry out a thorough IT risk assessment to understand where the dangers lie in your company.
 Be systematic: start with a list of the most common IT problems and speak to your employees to identify any you may have missed.

 Once you’ve carried out your IT risk assessment, identify a solution to each issue you find.
 For instance, if employees are using laptops for long periods of time, you should provide them with a keyboard, mouse and monitor to make their work more comfortable.